chpau/relay-race-madrid/README.md

 Read the notebook instructions and try create the best performing model!
 The method of calculating the performance is outlined in the notebook.
 For this the Test set is used.
 Play fair- dont train on the test set.

+Rules of the Hackathon:

+1. Be fare with using Train & Test test.
+2. Each team member should be able to explain data tranformations & model.
+Each team member will be asked to explain differents parts.
+Make sure everybody understands what was created.

 ## General Hints & Tips